-Minnesota is bordered to the east by Lake Superior and Michigan and to the west by North and South Dakota in the country’s north-central region.
+Minnesota is bordered to the east by Lake Superior and Michigan and North and South Dakota to the west in the country’s north-central region.

 1. American Three-toed Woodpecker

-The American Three-toed is a common species of woodpeckers in Minnesota.
+The American Three-toed is a common species of woodpecker in Minnesota.
 It is slightly larger than the Downy Woodpecker and has white feathers on its head, face, and throat.

 This species can be found in wooded areas with dead trees or underbrush, where they make their nests in cavities inside trees or other structures.